Q: At what age can a girl join Girl Scouting?

 A. Girl Scouting offers several “pathways” in which girls and adults can participate.
-Some girls participate in one pathway, while others may select any combination of the five:
+Some girls participate in one pathway, while others may select any combination of the four:

 - Troop – Girls meet regularly in their community with the same group of girls and adults on a year-round basis.

 - Events – Different girls and volunteers at one-day programs sponsored locally or even over a series of days statewide or nationally.

 - Camp – Girls attend day or resident camp programs to meet new friends and learn new skills over a series of days or even weeks!